T- Ball Fall 2023 Season

 T-Ball in Legacy Park is for BOTH boys and girls!
 Legacy Park T-Ball league is for Legacy Park children ages 3 to 5.

 Legacy Park needs you to help out as a TBall as a Parent Coach!
 Please contact the Legacy Park Sports Coordinator at firstname.lastname@example.org if interested.

 The rules of play are designed to develop players’ skills and add excitement to the game.
 The players have a wide variety of skill levels, and all are welcome to join the fun.

 Games are played right here at Legacy Park on Sunday afternoons.
-Practices will be set up by coaches – once or twice weekly in the evening based on preferences and availability of the teams.
+Practices will be set up by coaches – once or twice weekly in the evening based on the preferences and availability of the teams.
 The season concludes with a party and trophy ceremony.
-T-ball games cancelled due to weather will try to be rescheduled by the league on weekdays if both teams are available.
+T-ball games canceled due to weather will try to be rescheduled by the league on weekdays if both teams are available.